Susiee03/HomeCare-Connect/README.md

 ## Technologies used:
 - React Native for cross-platform mobile app development.
 - Firebase for authentication, database, and storage.
-- Additional libraries and APIs for enhanced features.
+- External APIs for enhanced features.

 ## Prepare keys/id as below: